 Some students have access needs that go beyond what typical copyright provisions allow.
 This section outlines some copyright-compliant ways to support these students.

 The Australian Copyright Act (sections 113E, 113F) allows people with disabilities (or those acting on their behalf) and Curtin University to copy material into accessible formats.
-The Act defines a disability as anything causing a person difficulty in reading, viewing, hearing, comprehending or accessing content.
+The Act defines a disability as anything causing a person difficulty in reading, viewing, hearing, comprehending or accessing content (see Section 10 for definition).
 This copyright provision is part of the “fair dealing” copyright exceptions, so the following should be considered at the outset:

 These provisions cover any material covered by copyright, including books, journals, and audio-visual material.
 When copying material into accessible formats for people with a disability it will often be fair to copy an entire work, and even break technological protection measures present in material such as DVDs and eBooks.
 Examples: